This documentation page assumes that you already have a SeekTable account. Create your free account by signing up.

 Looking for a web pivot table component?

-SeekTable's reporting engine PivotData microservice can be seamlessly integrated into any web application for pivot tables generation by MongoDb with simple web API.
+SeekTable's reporting engine PivotData microservice can be seamlessly integrated into any web application for pivot tables generation by MongoDb data.

 How to configure MongoDb data source